starmaid/starmaid.github.io/blog/_drafts/2021-10-14-blogging-manifesto.md

 ## 1. The Blogger Exists

 THE BLOGGER has three options.
 First, to blog publicly and openly as their OFFLINE IDENTITY.
 Second, to blog in a restricted sphere, but still as their OFFLINE IDENTITY.
 This results in a RESTRICTED IDENTITY.
 Third, to blog truly anonymously, as a PERSONA.
 THE BLOGGER must make this choice, and resist temptation to mix these spheres.
+WEB 2.0 aims to destroy the boundary between a PERSONA and an OFFLINE IDENTITY, but THE BLOGGER crafts their own existence.

 ## 2. The Blogger Posts

 THE BLOGGER must make public posts on the internet.
-It is recommended there be a regular schedule.
-There doesn't have to be.
-A common trend among content creators is the struggle to determine if something is 'good enough' for public view.
+WEB 2.0 platforms often reward regular schedules, but THE BLOGGER posts when possible without forcing unripe content.
+However the direct opposing force is the struggle to determine if something is 'good enough' for public view.
 Published is better than perfect.
 Now is better than when the topic doesn't matter anymore.
+THE BLOGGER finds their own balance.

 ## 3. The Blogger Thinks

 THE BLOGGER thinks about the content on the blog.
 Who is the AUDIENCE, and how will the content be recieved?
 Is the FORMAT appropriate for the content?
 What is the PURPOSE of writing and publishing the content?
 Should the IDEAS be distilled into their purest form, or should no DETAIL be spared?
 What are the DANGERS of posting this content?
 What must be said, and what can be left unsaid?
+THE BLOGGER is the only person who can make these descisions, and enriches their ideas through them.

 ## 4. The Blogger is Authentic